 Hello Second Semester Seniors!

-- DEMONSTRATED INTEREST: If the colleges consider interest, stay engaged — website, read emails and click links, social media page (you can find out if colleges consider Demonstrated Interest or engagement on the Common Data Set (google “common data set and school name.”
+- ENGAGE WITH COLLEGES: If the colleges consider interest, stay engaged — surf their website, read emails and click links, and check out their social media pages (you can find out if colleges consider Demonstrated Interest or engagement on the Common Data Set (google “common data set and school name.”

 - LOCI: Write your LOCI if you were deferred.
 Here’s a link to my How to Write a LOCI.

 - INTERVIEWS: Check your email and voice mails for interview arrangements.
-Here’s a link to my Step by Step Guide to Online Interviews.
+Here’s a link to my Step by Step Interview Guide.

 - UPDATES: Consider sending an update if you have something important to share that’s changed since you last applied (major awards, accomplishments, test scores, improved grades from mid-semester, etc)

-- COLLEGE LIST: If you’re not completely comfortable with your college list and feel like you need to flesh it out a little more or add some Sure Bet Schools — see my recent post with colleges with some of my favorite colleges with deadlines of Feb 1 or later.
+- COLLEGE LIST: If you’re not completely comfortable with your college list and feel like you need to flesh it out a little more or add some Sure Bet Schools — see my recent Instagram post with some of my favorite colleges with deadlines of Feb 1 or later.

 I mean I wish I could say “take two aspirin and call me in the morning,” but it’s not quite that simple.
 It does require you to engage and take some action — some investing in yourself (more on that later…)